- Undergraduate Students

 - Pearson Test of English: 54 points with a minimum of 51 in each component.

-- Cambridge English Advanced (CAE) – an overall CAE score of 169 with no component score less than 162.
+- Cambridge English Advanced (CAE): an overall score of 169 with no component score less than 162.

 Accommodation for International Students

 - There is a good supply of private-sector accommodation available if students prefer to live out in the city.
 The university runs a series of housing events, offers online resources and a student matching service to help students meet like-minded housemates to share with.

 - The university also provides ongoing housing advice and support to all students to ensure they are settled in Portsmouth throughout their course.